Last Updated on January 3, 2023 and reviewed by Gift Ideas Club Team

 What is the relation b/w Christmas and Xmas?

 Please don’t blame the youngsters who are so lazy in typing that they started using Xmas for saying Christmas.
 We can blame their laziness for many other issues, but this time they are innocent.
 Because Xmas originated long before we can think of.

 The letter that looks like an X in (Xmas) is the Greek letter chi/X (pronounced ‘kye’ – rhymes with ‘eye’) in the Greek language and alphabet, which is the first letter of the Greek term for Christ (Christos).
 In the Greek alphabet, ‘chi’ and ‘rho,’ the early church used the first two letters of Christos to create a monogram (symbol) to represent the name of Jesus.
 This appears to be an X with a small p on the top: ☧.

 But remember that even though Xmas means Christmas, still the pronunciation is not Xmas, it is Christmas.
 So yeah, if you find your kids saying Xmas, then you can correct them by telling them the right pronunciation.

 We hope that you will take all the necessary steps required to keep you and the people you care about, safe during these tough times.
 Also, don’t forget about the benefits of technology that connects you with other people virtually, as these can be very helpful in protecting you and everyone else without having to miss out on the conversations.
-And, last but not least from the Giftideasclub Team – Happy Holidays (Our IT worker has disabled the emojis, so imagine a big smiley here).
+And, last but not least from the Giftideasclub Team – Happy Holidays (Our IT guy has disabled the emojis, so imagine a big smiley here).

 If you liked the above ideas, then also check –